-Nebraska is the home of big agriculture, a Great Plains state that generates medical research, and the birthplace of the world’s most famous investor.
+Nebraska is the home of big agriculture, a Great Plains state that generates medical research, and the birthplace of Warren Buffett.
 What’s that got to do with big data?
 A lot.
 First, Nebraskan ag has gone high-tech, with unmanned aerial systems (drones) and other data-collection tools stockpiling mounds of information that help farmers manage cows and crops.
 Second, medical research these days is backed by the Nebraska Research Initiative, a state-funded grant program that’s often used for bioinformatics.
-Last, the state’s business analytics program grads have a ready outlet for jobs, with financial advising companies sprouting up in Omaha as if just to be near Warren Buffett.

 Data Science Research & Initiatives at Nebraska Universities

-Students can find all the above specialties at University of Nebraska’s flagship campus in Lincoln, which in 2013 made a conscious decision to focus on data science initiatives, particularly in the life sciences.
-Feel free to check its quarterly Big Data Report newsletter for updates, or read our quick roundup of what UNL and other schools are up to:
+Students can find all the above specialties at University of Nebraska’s flagship campus in Lincoln (UNL)Read our quick roundup of what UNL and other schools are up to:

-- UNL Big Data, which encompasses the Quantitative Life Sciences Initiative (QLSI), is an interdisciplinary effort with eight research areas: bioinformatics, business analytics, computational sciences, digital humanities and arts, earth sciences, mathematics, precision agriculture, and statistics.
-The biggest branch is bioinformatics, whose core research facility develops grant proposals for clients, creates analytical software for government and private organizations, and hosts research databases.
+UNL Big Data, which encompasses the Quantitative Life Sciences Initiative (QLSI), is an interdisciplinary effort with several research areas, including bioinformatics, , mathematics, statistics, computer science and engineering, biological systems engineering, and electrical engineering.
 On the research side, the Nebraska Center for Integrated Biomolecular Communication is powered by the Data Management and Analysis Core (DMAC) facility.

 Online Data Science Programs in Nebraska